-Squirrels typically go through one or two breeding cycles a year, and a nest of squirrels in your attic, walls, or rafters can do substantial damage as they gnaw through insulation, wood, or even electrical wires and plumbing pipes.
+Squirrels typically go through two breeding cycles a year in late winter and early spring, and a nest of squirrels in your attic, walls, or rafters can do substantial damage as they gnaw through insulation, wood, or even electrical wires and plumbing pipes.

 The good news is that a squirrel is usually more scared of you than you are of it.
 As recommended by the Humane Society of the United States, there are six tips you should consider before getting lethal.

-6 Ways to to Get Rid of Squirrels in Your House
+6 Ways to Get Rid of Squirrels in Your House

 Wait for It to Find Its Way Out